Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Agustus 2025 04.26.41 UTC
+- WIB: Jumat, 15 Agustus 2025 05.29.03 UTC
-- WITA: Jumat, 15 Agustus 2025 05.26.41 UTC
+- WITA: Jumat, 15 Agustus 2025 06.29.03 UTC
-- WIT: Jumat, 15 Agustus 2025 06.26.41 UTC
+- WIT: Jumat, 15 Agustus 2025 07.29.03 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: funny
+Kategori: motivational